GoogleWebComponents/style-guide/README.md

 ## Tests

 * `<seed-element>` has a setup using Mocha and Chai that should be adapted to exercise your own element’s functionality.
+Examples of existing tests written by the Polymer team can be found in [core-tests](https://github.com/Polymer/core-tests).

 ## Licensing